Professor Anna Feigenbaum

 Lecturer in Media Production and Postdoctoral Researcher at Bournemouth University

 I am a teacher, researcher and practitioner in the creative industries.
 Our AHRC-funded project, ‘Comics in the time of COVID-19’, has given me the possibility to expand on some of my research areas of interest, such as media literacy, webcomics, ephemeral media, audience engagement and data storytelling.
 I also lead the ACE-funded project 'Press Start: The use of videogame assets in audience creative practices’, revolving around the study of machinima, in-game photography and gamics (game webcomics).
 My work has been published in academic journals, books and newspapers.
-My first academic monograph, Participatory worlds: the limits of audience participation, will be published by Routledge in late 2021.
+My first academic monograph, Participatory worlds: the limits of audience participation, will be published by Routledge in 2022.
 As a creative industries practitioner, I have engaged in multiple projects and roles, from film and media production to illustration and (graphic/web) design.

 Dr Sam Goodman